SunsetFi/stationeers-api-mod/README.md

 # TODO

-- Make port configurable
 - More endpoints
   - Endpoints for Things in general?
     - Things derived from Things
       - DynamicThing ( => Item)
       - Structure ( => Device)
   - Endpoint for transmitters (special class of ILogicable seperate from devices)
-  - Endpoint for getting chat log
+  - Endpoint for fabricators / manufacturing
-- Real endpoint security. https and authentication.
+- Test chat endpoint on dedicated servers